eclipse-tractusx/ssi-dim-wallet-stub/README.md

 # SSI DIM Wallet stub application

-#### Note: *This is meant and developed for local and integration testing only*
+#### Note: *This application is meant and developed for local and integration testing only*

-The SSI Decentralized Identity Management (DIM) Wallet stub application provides REST APIs for below wallet functionality.
+The Decentralized Identity Management (DIM) Wallet stub application provides REST APIs for below wallet functionality.

 1. Setup Wallet and push Did document to portal backend
 2. Issue Verifiable Credentials